zombified/slicerss/README.md

     There's no need for overly flashy GUI when all this project is intended to do is help you read text.
 Certainly a good looking project is intended, but not an overly flashy one.
-  * **No Javascript Async** -- It complicates things, and doesn't add much to the experience this project is intending.
-This point is fairly flexible though.
-If at some point there is some sort of slide-show feature for moving through items, then using async to pre-load items would be useful.
+  * **Minimal use of Async** -- It complicates things, and doesn't add much to the experience this project is intending.
   * **Mobile Friendly** -- The mobile reading experience should be a first class consideration in addition to desktop.
 This means either responsive design, or a design that works well regardless of viewing size.